Edward Craufurd

 In 1860 he married Frances, daughter of the Rev William Molesworth, Rector of St Breock, Cornwall, and sister of the Rev Sir Paul William Molesworth, 10th Baronet of Pencarrow and niece of James Wentworth Buller, MP for North Devon.

-He was a Deputy Lieutenant and Justice of the Peace for Buteshire and a JP for Ayrshire. he was a member of the English Law Amendment Society and the Scottish Society for promoting the Amendment of the Law.
+He was a Deputy Lieutenant and Justice of the Peace for Buteshire and a DL and JP for Ayrshire.
+He was a member of the English Law Amendment Society and the Scottish Society for promoting the Amendment of the Law.
 He promoted the Scotch Affirmation Act, the Jurors Affirmation Act and the Judgments Extension Act 1868.

 He was Member of Parliament for Ayr Burghs from 1852 until 1874.